sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 Check the:

  1. [StepStayStoppedRdsAurora-StepFn CloudWatch log group](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DStepStayStoppedRdsAurora-StepFn)
-    - Scrutinize log entries at the `ERROR` level:

-      `InvalidDBInstanceState` or `InvalidDBClusterStateFault` :

-      - One time:
+    - `Rds.InvalidDbInstanceStateException` or
-        A database could not be stopped because it was in an unexpected state.
-      - Multiple times for the same database:
-        The database was in an unexpected but potentially recoverable state.
-        Step-Stay-Stopped retries every 9 minutes, until 24 hours have passed.
+      `Rds.InvalidDbClusterStateException` errors, with no other proximate
+      errors, are routine and can be ignored.
     - Log entries are JSON objects.
-      - Step-Stay-Stopped includes `"level"` , `"type"` and `"value"` keys.
-      - Other software components may use different keys.
     - For more data, change the `LogLevel` in CloudFormation.

  2. `StepStayStoppedRdsAurora-ErrorQueue` (dead letter) [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
-    - A message in this queue means that Step-Stay-Stopped did not stop a database, usually after trying for 24 hours.
+    - A message means that the Step Function did not run.
+The request to stop the database was not made.
-    - The message will usually be the original EventBridge event from when AWS started the database after it had been stopped for 7 days.
-    - Rarely, a message in this queue indicates that the local security configuration is denying necessary access to SQS or Lambda.
+    - Usually the local security configuration is denying EventBridge necessary access to the Step Function.

  3. [CloudTrail Event history](https://console.aws.amazon.com/cloudtrailv2/home?ReadOnly=false/events#/events?ReadOnly=false)
     - CloudTrail events with an "Error code" may indicate permissions